davupls/davupls/README.md

 - 👋 Hi, I’m David Mclean.

-Primarily my Github page will show some of my skills and experience as it relates to Cybersecurity.
+Primarily my Github page will show some of my skills and experience as it relates to C++ programming.